Ian Bostridge: Since 2000

 In 2013, he performed as part of the Barbican Britten centenary festival in London, and released a new recording of the composer's War Requiem.

 Bostridge was for a time the music columnist for Standpoint magazine, the monthly publication launched in 2008 "to celebrate Western civilisation" and served on the magazine's advisory board.
 He has been Prospect magazine's classical columnist since 2023.
 He is a Youth Music Ambassador, a patron of the Music Libraries Trust and of the Macmillan Cancer Support Guards Chapel Carol Concert.

 A collection of his writings on music, A Singer's Notebook, was published by Faber and Faber in September 2011.
 It was described by philosopher Michael Tanner, in BBC Music Magazine: "A consistently lively, learned, urbane and passionate book, once opened not likely to be closed until you have read it all."

 His bestselling book Schubert's Winter Journey: Anatomy of an Obsession was published by Faber and Faber in the UK and by Knopf in the US in January 2015.
 It has been published in German, Finnish, Dutch, Korean, Japanese, Italian, Swedish, Polish, Mandarin, simplified Chinese, Mandarin, French, Russian, and Spanish editions.
 It won the Duff Cooper Prize for non-fiction for 2015, the Prix Littéraire des Musiciens in 2018 and was named the best music book of the year in the Prix de la Critique 2017/18 (Association Professionelle de la Critique de Théâtre, Musique et Danse).
 It went on to win the Grand Prix France Musique des Muses in 2019.

 In 2023 he sang the Evangelist role in a performance of J. S. Bach's St. Matthew Passion with the French ensemble Les Talens Lyriques and the Chœur de chambre de Namur conducted by Christophe Rousset, and also gave concerts of Shakespeare's songs.

 His book Song and Self: A Singer’s Reflections on Music and Performance was published in 2023 by Chicago University Press in the US, Faber and Faber in the UK and C.H Beck in Germany (das Lied und das Ich); and will be published by Acantilado in Spain, Il Saggiatore in Italy and Artes in Japan.

 Personal life

 In 1992, Bostridge married the writer and publisher Lucasta Miller, and they have a son and a daughter.
-His brother is the biographer and critic Mark Bostridge.

 He lists his hobbies as reading, cooking, and looking at pictures.
 He is a member of the Garrick Club.